88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fn_187"></a>[265:LXIII](#fr_187) For paragraphs 1 and 2, see the note on the Text of the Thwan.

 It is difficult to see the concatenation in paragraph 3 between the sentiment of the Thwan and the nature of the second line.
-The Khang-hsî editors compare this hexagram and the next with 11 and 12, observing that the goodness of Thâi (11) is concentrated, as here, in the second line.
+The Khang-hsî editors compare this hexagram and the next with 11 **䷊** and 12 **䷋**, observing that the goodness of [**Tài ䷊**](e6b3b0tai.md) (hexagram 11) is concentrated, as here, in the second line.

-The sentiment of paragraph 4 is that which we have often met with,--that things move on with a constant process of change.
+The sentiment of paragraph 4 is that which we have often met with, -- that things move on with a constant process of change.
 Disorder succeeds to order, and again order to disorder.

 <a name="fn_188"></a>[266:LXIV](#fr_188) Paragraph 1.
 The indication is derived from the fifth line, divided, which is in the ruler's place.
-It occupies a strong place, has for its correlate the strong 2, and is itself in the centre of the yin trigram Lî.
+It occupies a strong place, has for its correlate the strong 2, and is itself in the centre of the `yīn` trigram **Lí ☲**.

 Paragraph 2.
 Line 2 represents 'the young fox.'
 A strong line in the midst of the trigram of peril, its subject will be restless; and responding to the ruler in 5, he will be forward and incautious in taking action.
 The issue will be evil, and the latter end different from the beginning.
-What is said in the last sentence shows further how Wei Žî indicates progress.
+What is said in the last sentence shows further how [**Wèi Jì ䷿**](e69caae6b58eweiji.md) indicates progress.